ramirezjag00/dev-documentation/README.md

     - codebase architecture? data fetching? local db? apis? enviroments? etc
     - current state of the code base
     - high-level / general plan for the future of codebase / road map
-    - API Docs and/or chat/channels where api json for postman is always posted and updated
+    - API Docs and/or chat/channels where api json for http client (postman, insomnia, thunder client) is always posted and updated
 - resources:
     - HOW-TOs
         - ie. benchmarking, performance optimizations, testing etc